GIRIC - Growing Intercultural Roots in Communities - an OPEN CALL

 * Network Building opportunities

-* Structured, Peer-Led Fortnightly Zoom Sessions: 5 per term during 2025
+* Structured, Peer-Led Fortnightly Zoom Sessions

 * Opportunities to propose and co-develop income generating workshops, courses and intensives